Their Last Season

 "Bhabhi, it's time."

 She was about to leave when she felt a tug.
-She turned back.

-Her Abaya's sleeve hook had gotten tangled with Danish's shirt sleeve button.
+Her abaya's sleeve hook had gotten tangled with Danish's shirt sleeve button.

 "See, even my shirt doesn't want you to leave."

-Danish said while raising his hands.
+Danish said, raising his hand.

 She shook her head.